-Before a person can donate PBSC, they will need to undergo daily injections of a medication called filgrastim in the five days running up to the procedure.
-This medication draws stem cells from the bone marrow, so the donor will have more of them circulating in their blood.
+Before a person can donate PBSC, they need to undergo daily injections of a medication called filgrastim in the 5 days leading up to the procedure.
+This medication draws stem cells from the bone marrow, so the donor has more of them circulating in their blood.

 Donating PBSC involves a procedure known as apheresis.
-This is when blood is taken from the body using a catheter inserted in one arm and passed through a machine, filtering out the stem cells, along with platelets and white blood cells.
-The remaining blood (consisting mainly of plasma and red blood cells) then flows back into the body through a vein in the other arm.
+This is when a healthcare professional takes blood from the body using a catheter inserted into one arm.
+The blood passes through a machine, which filters out the stem cells, along with platelets and white blood cells.
+The remaining blood, which consists mainly of plasma and red blood cells, flows back into the body through a vein in the other arm.

 The procedure is completely painless and is similar to donating plasma.
-PBSC donation will usually require between two and four sessions, each lasting 2 to 6 hours.
+Most PBSC donations can take place in one apheresis session that may take up to 8 hours.
+About 10% of PBSC donations require two apheresis sessions, each lasting 4–6 hours.

 Donating bone marrow

-If a person is donating actual bone marrow instead of PBSC, there is no need for the filgrastim injections.
-Bone marrow donation is a surgical procedure, carried out in the operating room, which requires anesthesia and is, therefore, completely painless.
-The entire procedure takes between 1 and 2 hours.
+If a person is donating bone marrow instead of PBSC, there is no need for filgrastim injections.
+Bone marrow donation is a surgical procedure that takes place in the operating room.
+It requires anesthetics and is, therefore, completely painless.
+The entire procedure takes 1–2 hours.

-In 96 percent of cases, a general anesthetic is used, which means the donor will be unconscious for the entire procedure.
-In a small number of cases a local anesthetic will be used, which simply numbs the area the bone marrow is taken from.
-In this situation, the person will be awake throughout the procedure.
+In around 96% of cases, the donor receives general anesthetics, which means that they are unconscious for the entire procedure.
+In a small number of cases, they receive local anesthetics, which numb the area that the healthcare professional takes bone marrow from.
+In this situation, the donor is awake throughout the procedure.

 The person lies on their stomach.
-The doctors will make an incision about a quarter of an inch in length on both sides of the pelvic bone.
+A healthcare professional makes an incision about a quarter of an inch in length on both sides of the pelvic bone.
 They then insert special, hollow needles into the bone, through which they draw the liquid marrow.
-The incisions do not normally require stitches.
+The incisions do not usually require stitches.

-After the procedure, the donor will stay in a recovery room until they regain consciousness.
-Once they can eat, drink and walk, they will be able to leave.
+After the procedure, the donor stays in a recovery room until they regain consciousness.
+Once they can eat, drink, and walk, they can leave.

 A person who donates PBSC is unlikely to experience any side effects following the donation, other than bruising at the needle site.
 Recovery time is almost immediate.

-The outcome of bone marrow transplant depends on:
+The outcome of a bone marrow transplant depends on:

 - the type of transplant